fix

 You’ve probably seen in lots of movies how fingerprints, voice, and face of an individual are replicated.
 Although it might look like an “only in the movies” thing, it can also happen in the world we live in.
 However, it takes a high amount of skills and access to an individual’s biometrics.
 Therefore, it’s very difficult to spoof biometrics.

-Risks of Biometrics in Security
+Identifying Potential Risks of Biometrics in Security Systems

 No doubt biometric authentication increases security.
 However, biometrics are not immune to data breaches.
 If a malicious actor manages to get access to the database, then they get hold of your biometrics.
 This not only is a risk to the business you’re a part of, but it’s also a risk to your identity as attackers can steal your biometrics for illegitimate purposes.